Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 ## Microsoft Visual Studio vs not Microsoft Visual Studio

 Unfortunately, I didn't really had experience building more or less big application using Cmake.
-Unreal Engine uses it's own build system that actually do everything for you.
+Unreal Engine uses it's own build system that actually does everything for you.
 For C++ programming course we were writing dumbass MakeFiles by hand which is not really usefull.
 Last thing is graphics programming course.
 The problems is that we were using Microsoft Visual Studio toolchain for it and I didn't really liked it.

-As far as I know Visual Studio do not work with CMake by default.
+As far as I know Visual Studio don't work with CMake by default.
 It has it's own build system called MSBuild and...
 I believe you can actually configure it to be portable to different platforms...
 You can even write a CMake files and it will understand it and...
 Meeeeh, this project are being made for fun and study!
 If I want to learn how CMake works then I will learn how Cmake works.
 So I've started development in JetBrains Clion using pure CMake build toolchain.

 ## Laniakea CMake build

-When you are creating new project, CLion prepares simple CMakeLists.txt file for you that contains executable target and when you are adding new .cpp file it gives you a choise to which targets you want to add this file.
-Also you can configure different build configurations by providing new targets in CMakeLists.txt files and add different profiles for Debug/Test/Release builds.
+When you are creating a new project, CLion prepares a simple CMakeLists.txt file for you that contains an executable target.
+When you add a new .cpp file, it gives you a choice of which targets you want to add this file.
+Also, you can configure different build configurations by providing new targets in CMakeLists.txt files and adding different profiles for Debug/Test/Release builds.

-I've made simple CMake file that runs the engine.
-But quickly I realised that I don't really want to run the engine.
-I would like to use engine as a library for application that is build using engine.
+I've made a simple CMake file that runs the engine.
+But quickly I realized that I don't really want to run the engine.
+I would like to use the engine as a library for an application that is built using the engine.
 And that's the moment when things started being tricky.

-So I created new SampleProject that will actually be runnable and will be used to build some simple game that uses engine from it later.
+So I created a new SampleProject that will be runnable and used to build some simple game that uses the engine from it later.
 This SampleProject depends on the engine library and links against it.
-In practice it looks like that:
+In practice, it looks like that:

 ```
 # Root CMakeLists.txt